raiden-network/raiden/docs/rest_api.rst

       {
           "partner_address": "0x61C808D82A3Ac53231750daDc13c777b59310bD9",
           "token_address": "0xEA674fdDe714fd979de3EdF0F56AA9716B898ec8",
-          "balance": 35000000,
+          "total_deposit": 35000000,
           "settle_timeout": 500
       }

    :reqjson address partner_address: The partner we want to open a channel with.
    :reqjson address token_address: The token we want to be used in the channel.
-   :reqjson int balance: Initial deposit to make to the channel.
+   :reqjson int total_deposit: Total amount of tokens to be deposited to the channel
    :reqjson int settle_timeout: The amount of blocks that the settle timeout should have.

    The request's payload is a channel object; since it is a new channel, its ``channel_address``